 Establish a small eco-housing cooperative based on relational autonomy, voluntary simplicity and creative architecture

 South Downs Eco Cooperative members are committed to equality, freedom, solidarity and justice.
-We embrace horizontal power and agency as forms of positive energy in transforming ourselves and the world around us.
-These core principles come from our diverse experiences in green politics, community development, counter-colonial feminism, anarchism, queer politics, anti-racism and the peace movement.
-Our intention is not to create a “model project” or “gated community”.
-We want to create a space that is welcoming, open to sharing and collective action.
-We believe in learning by doing, together.
+They embrace horizontal power and agency as forms of positive energy in transforming ourselves and the world around us.
+These core principles come from diverse experiences in green politics, community development, counter-colonial feminism, anarchism, queer politics, anti-racism and the peace movement.
+Their intention is not to create a “model project” or “gated community”.
+They want to create a space that is welcoming, open to sharing and collective action.
+They believe in learning by doing, together.